William-Uemura/William-Uemura.github.io/README.md

-# William-Uemura.github.io
+# My Program Portfolio

-A website where I showcase projects I've personally built.
+A convenient portfolio where you can conveniently find a few of the more notable programs I've written.